ksator/junos_monitoring_with_a_TIG_stack/README.md

 ## Telegraf
 The file [telegraf.conf](telegraf.conf) is a telegraf configuration file.
 It uses the telegraf `jti_openconfig_telemetry` input plugin (grpc client to collect telemetry on junos devices) and `influxbd` output plugin (database to store the data collected)
-It will create the influxdb database `juniper` and the user `juniper` with a password `juniper`
+It will create the influxdb database `juniper` and the influxdb user `juniper` with a password `juniper`

 You can also use the telegraf `snmp` input plugin to monitor Junos.

 ## Grafana

-The yaml file [datasource.yaml](datasource.yaml) is config file.
+The file [datasource.yaml](datasource.yaml) is config file.
-This file contains a list of datasources that will be added during Grafana start up.
+It contains a list of datasources that will be added during Grafana start up.

-The yaml file [dashboards.yaml](dashboards.yaml) is a config file.
+The file [dashboards.yaml](dashboards.yaml) is a config file.
-This file contains a list of dashboards providers that will load dashboards into Grafana from the local filesystem.
+It contains a list of dashboards providers that will load dashboards into Grafana from the local filesystem.
-When Grafana starts, it will insert all dashboards json files available in the paths configured in [dashboards.yaml](dashboards.yaml)
+When Grafana starts, it will insert all dashboards json files available in the paths configured in the file [dashboards.yaml](dashboards.yaml)

 The directory [dashboards](dashboards) has dashboards json files